tsrousseau/PowerShell/README.md

 I take no personal responsibility for any adverse consequences of running any of the files contained herein.

 Proceed at your own risk.

+---
+---

+## Concept Folder:
+    - Contains ideas for new scripts.
+Includes pseudocode.

+## Development Folder:
+    - Scripts that are currently in any stage of the development process.

+## Production Folder:
+    - Scripts that are ready to be used, or are currently being used in day-to-day operations.

+## Retired Folder:
+    - Scripts that have been replaced, or are no longer used in day-to-day operations.
+Mainly used as an archive.